Antichrist (film): Ratings and censorship

 Two versions were available for buyers at the Cannes film market, nicknamed the "Catholic" and "Protestant" versions, where the former had some of the most explicit scenes removed while the latter was uncut.
 The uncut version was released theatrically to a general audience on 20 May 2009 in Denmark.
 It was acquired for British distribution by Artificial Eye and American by IFC Films.
 In the United Kingdom, it had a limited release beginning on 24 July 2009, and in the United States on 23 October 2009.
 The film was not submitted to the Motion Picture Association of America (MPAA), and released unrated in the United States, as the filmmakers knew the graphic violence and sex would get an NC-17 rating.
+When it aired on TV it was given a TV-MA rating, which is the highest rating for TV Parental Guidelines.
 In both Ireland and the United Kingdom, Antichrist was also released uncut, bearing an 18 certificate.
 David Cooke of the British Board of Film Classification (BBFC) commented on the decision to leave the film uncut, saying:

 The British Advertising Standards Authority received seven complaints about the poster, which was based on the original poster and shows the couple as they are having sexual intercourse.
 The organization decided to approve the poster, finding it to not be pornographic since its "dark tone" made it "unlikely to cause sexual excitement".
 An alternative poster, featuring only quotes from reviews and no image at all, was used in outdoor venues and as an alternative for publishers who desired it.

-In 2016, seven years after original release, the film was rated 18+ in France when the Catholic traditionalist group, Promouvoir, campaigned for a ratings reclassification of it.
-The ruling French court deemed the culture ministry's original decision to release the film as 16+ "a mistake."
+On 3 June 2009 the film was released in France with a 16 rating.
+In 2016, the film was banned in France after the Catholic traditionalist group, Promouvoir, took it (alongside various other films) to court.
+The ruling French court deemed that the CNC had made "a mistake" in their original decision to pass the film outright and, as a result of this verdict, the original CNC decision was withdrawn, and the film was subsequently banned from cinemas, TV and video within France.
+This remained until July 2023, when the film was again passed in France, although this time, in a rare move, at the highest classification available (for use) within the country, 18.
+It is one of only 21 titles since 1975 to have received this most restrictive classification.